Webinar on the “Trade in Digital Services in Asia and the Pacific: A Study of Six Selected Economies”

 About the Speaker

-For the best experience, please mute your microphone.
-If you have questions for the speaker, please key in your questions via the Q&A, stating your name and affiliation.
-The moderator will field them to the speaker and the discussants during the Q&A session.
+If you have questions for the speakers, please key in your questions via the Q&A, stating your name and affiliation.
+The moderator will field them to the speakers during the Q&A session.